quichey/video-stream/README.md

 the extra Cache structures/Classes.
 The Declarative Base SEEMS to be a good way to simplify the code and HOPEFULLY help with debugging

+# Summary of Important Findings from SqlAlchemy Research
+Session and ORM/Declarative Base seems handy with writing certain things neatly, such as the way it handles instance equality w/in the session.
+Also using the update function is not necessary for updating a single record.
+Seems worth using.
+No longer need the generate_random_primary_key function i think